Transforming Employee Experience with AI: Personalization and Engagement

 The ultimate objective of using AI for employee engagement and improved employee experience is to optimize each employee for peak performance on the job, safeguard them against the stress of potential personality conflicts within the workplace, to identify the root causes of their disinterest and lack of productivity, and to counteract any other negative surges they may encounter.

-By pre-screening applicants, AI can assist in speeding up the process.
-Few companies use a video interviewing service that uses AI to analyze an applicant's visual and vocal clues.
+By pre-screening applicants, AI can assist speed up the process.
+Few companies uses a video interviewing service that uses AI to analyze an applicant's visual and vocal clues.
 It then divides applications into three categories: "highly recommended," "recommended," and "not recommended."
-One of the popular organizations discovered that the technology is linked well with its internal processes, cutting hiring time from 23 to 11 days.
+One of the popular organizations discovered that the technology is linked well with its own internal processes, cutting hiring time from 23 to 11 days.

 AI has the potential to significantly improve the recruiting process.
 However, when used to categorize candidates, it is critical to understand how the solution was generated to ensure that it is devoid of bias.